 Understanding how chemicals have become an integral part of our lives and, at the same time, how toxic they can be to our lives is at the core of what it takes to become an environmental scientist.
 Chemicals are present everywhere.
 Synthetically manufactured, we have created them to help us cook our food, keep ourselves clean and safeguard our furniture against allergens and insects.

-Professor Dingsheng Li, assistant professor at the School of Community Health Sciences at the University of Nevada, Reno, has made it his life’s mission to assess chemical toxicity in these spheres and to discover more thorough, timely and inexpensive ways that chemicals can be assessed for safety.
+Professor Dingsheng Li, assistant professor at the School of Public Health at the University of Nevada, Reno, has made it his life’s mission to assess chemical toxicity in these spheres and to discover more thorough, timely and inexpensive ways that chemicals can be assessed for safety.
 Li argues that too many chemicals or a misuse of toxic chemicals can threaten public safety.

 Part of what environmental health scientists like Li do is track these chemicals to keep us safe.
 Environmental health scientists and specialists are continually studying our natural world — air, water, food and earth — collecting and analyzing information so that they can both detect toxic chemical exposure and create programs to prevent future exposure to keep the public and the planet safe.
-Graduates of a Master of Public Health program develop the skills and knowledge base needed to protect the public from harmful exposure to chemicals.
+Graduates of our online Master of Public Health program develop the skills and knowledge base needed to protect the public from harmful exposure to chemicals.

 Dr. Li on Chemical Exposure and Risk